 Plaza de Armas, the Point Zero of Old Havana

 Don't confuse Point Zero with Kilometer Zero, which is located in the National Capitol.
-Even if the Capitol seems to be the starting point for an excursion to Old Havana, the true place to begin is Plaza de Armas, because is precisely there where the Havana city was founded.
+Even if the Capitol seems to be the starting point for an excursion to Old Havana, the true place to begin is Plaza de Armas, because it is precisely there where the Real y Pontificia Universidad de San Gerónimo de La Habana, that is, the initial name given to the city of Havana was founded.

-The Plaza de Armas was edified in 1519 and it was initially named Plaza de la Iglesia (Church's Place) because the Parroquia Mayor (Major parish) was there, the first church of Havana, which, despite of that, was destroyed in 1741.
-The Plaza de Armas is the most ancient place of Old Havana and, during the colonial epoch, it represented the administrative center of the city.
+The Plaza de Armas was built in 1519, initially it was also called Plaza de la Iglesia (Church's Plaza) because the Parroquia Mayor (Major Parish), the first church of Havana, occupied this place.
+Despite this, it was destroyed in 1741 by a thunderbolt.
+The Plaza de Armas is the most ancient place in Old Havana, and, during the colonial epoch, it represented the administrative center of the city.

 The Cardinal Points of Plaza de Armas

-The Palacio de los Capitanes Generales, which is located in the western side of the place was the base of the government for long, until 1913, then, until 1967, it was the city hall of Havana, and, starting from that year, it converted to what it is now, the City Museum.
+The Palacio de los Capitanes Generales, which is located on the western side of the plaza was the base of the government for a long time, until 1913, then, until 1967, it was the city hall of Havana, and, starting from that year, it was converted to what it is now, the Museum of the City.

-From the side of the bay, there is the Castillo de la Real Fuerza (Real Force Castle), which, during the entire colonial epoch, it kept the treasures of the city coming from Spain.
-Aside from the Castle, in the left side, there is the Templete, which remind the place where the city was born.
-It seems that it was there that Spanish celebrated the first mass and the first chapter of Havana, in 1519.
-At the Templete right, there is a big palace, erected by the count of Santovenia, about at the end of the XVIII century, today the Santa Isabel Hotel.
+From the side of the bay, there is the Castillo de la Real Fuerza (Real Force Castle), which, during the entire colonial epoch, kept the treasures of the city imported from Spain.
+Aside from the castle, on the left side, there is the Templete, which commemorates the place where the city was founded.
+It seems that it was there that the Spanish celebrated the first mass and the first chapter of Havana in 1519.
+On the right side of the Templete, there is a large palace, erected by the Count of Santovenia at the end of the XVIII century, which is now the Santa Isabel Hotel.

-At the middle of the Plaza de Armas there is a park and at the middle of that park we can find the statue of the Fernando VII Spanish ruler.
+In the middle of the Plaza de Armas there is a park with the statue of the Fernando VII Spanish ruler at the center of it.
 Starting from 1955, a new statue was placed the one of the homeland fathers, Carlos Manuel de Céspedes, by the artist Sergio López Mesa.

 Beyond the Plaza de Armas

-In the southern side of the Plaza de Armas we also find a little numismatic carnival where people sell old books, ancient objects, classical cameras, coins for collection and so on.
-Most of these objects are old books and most of them, expensively sold in CUCs, are also available in most national book stores at very low prices (in Cuba, all the books are old), therefore, you can buy in this carnival without being stolen only when you know that the book you are looking for is only available there.
-Our general advice is: «Don't get involved with old stuff in Cuba if you don't know what you are doing».
+On the southern side of the Plaza de Armas, we also find a small numismatic carnival where people sell old books, ancient objects, classical cameras, collectable coins, and so on.
+Most of these objects are old books and most of them are sold at high prices, even though similar books can be found in most national bookstores at very low prices (in Cuba, all books are considered old).
+Therefore, you can buy from this carnival without being overcharged only if you know that the book you are looking for is unique to this market.
+Our general advice is: "Don't get involved with old items in Cuba if you don't know what you are doing".

-Starting from Plaza de Armas you will reach all the museums and cultural places of the historic center.
-It will be mandatory to browser the Obispo street, the Oficios street, and the Mercaderes, which leads to another place very important of Cuba, the Plaza de San Francisco De Asís, or Pigeons Place and, from there, you can reach much more other places from the four exits of the Plaza de Armas, for example, if you exit the place from the north, you'll reach the Cathedral.
+Starting from Plaza de Armas, you will reach all the museums and cultural places of the historic center.
+It will be mandatory to browse Obispo, Oficios and Mercaderes streets, the latter leading to another very important place in Cuba: the Plaza de San Francisco De Asís, popularly known as the Pigeons' Plaza and, from the four exits of Plaza de Armas, you can reach many more places, for example, if you head out the north exit, you'll reach the Cathedral of Havana.

-It takes more than one day to visit Old Havana and Plaza De Armas is definitively the head quarter from where all the excursions start from, just like in role playing game, where, from a common place, all the quests start.
+It takes more than one day to visit Old Havana, but Plaza De Armas is definitively the headquarter from where all the excursions start from, just like in role playing game, where, from a common place, all the quests start.